Latest Saudi arrests: Activists, judges are targeted

 His high-profile TV show often focuses on the crimes of Islamic State and the group's incompatibility with Islamic teachings and values.

 Some people on social media welcomed the moves...

 Translation: You will not find anyone upset about the arrest of Mousa al-Ghannami, and the reason: This malignant being has taken every opportunity to take a stab at anyone in order to get closer to the government.

 However others, including senior fellow at the Tahrir institute for Middle East Policy, Hassan Hassan, were shocked.

 Translation: #ArrestOfAbdulazizAlshubaili #ArrestOfIssaAlhamid We only heard the best things about them, loyal men who put the interests of their people before their own, and paid the price for it.

 Translation: Whoever calls for reform from within the country, a prison cell is waiting for them to be thrown into.
 And whoever calls for it from outside the country is labelled a traitor.
 What can we do?? #ArrestOfAbdulazizAlshubaily

 Last week, more than 20 individuals, including prominent religious clerics Salman al-Odah and Awad al-Qarni, were detained within 24 hours.

-Abdul Aziz al-Saud, the son of Saudi ARabia’s former King Fahad, was also arrested.
+Abdul Aziz al-Saud, the son of Saudi Arabia’s former King Fahd, was also arrested.